 Is it better to surrender early if I don’t have good cards?

 If you surrender early, you only lose half your bet, so in the long run, it seems to make a lot of sense to get out if your cards are bad.
 However, it is always a risk because even what seem to be really bad hands can end up winning if played right, and the dealer busts.
 There are no sure things on the casino floor.

 How do online blackjack odds work?

-Are the odds at winning at online blackjack the same as those playing land-based casino blackjack?
+Are the odds of winning at online Blackjack the same as those playing land-based casino blackjack?

 Are blackjack games rigged?

-Yes, but it is extremely difficult at an online blackjack casino because of the speed that the computer plays.
-Your edge against multi-deck games is generally less than 1%, not to mention the fact that online casinos automatically re-shuffle the deck (digitally of course) between every hand.
+Yes, but it is extremely difficult at an online blackjack casino because of the speed at that the computer plays.
+Your edge against multi-deck games is generally less than 1%, not to mention the fact that online casinos automatically re-shuffle the deck (digitally, of course) between every hand.

 Is Blackjack purely luck, or can you use strategy to improve the odds of winning online?